square/finch/docs/content/intro/concepts.md

 Every stage needs at least one trx, defined by the `stage.trx` list.
 Every stage should have an explicitly defined workload (`stage.workload`), but in some cases Finch can auto-assign the workload.

-The rest is various configuration settings for the stage, workload, data generators, and so forth.
+The rest is various configuration settings for the stage, workload, data keys, and so forth.

 Finch runs one or more stages _sequentially_ as specified on the command line: